glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/import-export.md

 can be imported into the Glyphr Studio v2 app.
 The project file structure from v1 will be copied and translated into the new v2 format.

-## OTF, TTF, and WOFF
+## OTF, TTF, WOFF and WOFF2

-### Importing OTF, TTF, and WOFF
+### Importing OTF, TTF and WOFF

-Glyphr Studio uses OpenType.js to import font files.
-These three formats are supported, and let Glyphr Studio read character outline data.
+Glyphr Studio uses Font Flux JS to import font files.
+For importing, three formats are
+supported: `.otf`, `.ttf`, and `.woff`.
+(WOFF2 files can be _exported_, but not imported - if you need to bring a WOFF2 font into Glyphr Studio, convert it to one of the supported formats first.)
+Importing lets Glyphr Studio read character outline data.
 There is also a limited set of font metadata that is imported into a Glyphr Studio Project.
 Font files can contain massive amounts of data, and much of this is _not_ imported.

 #### ✅ Importing Ligatures